Using the Criteria API to Create Queries

 For a particular

-object, the root entity of the query, from which all navigation originates, is called the query root.
-It is similar to the FROM
+CriteriaQuery object, the root entity of the query, from which all navigation originates, is called the query root.
+It is similar to the FROM clause in a JPQL query.

 Create the query root by calling the

-method is either the entity class or an EntityType<T>
+from method on the CriteriaQuery instance.
+The argument to the from method is either the entity class or an EntityType<T> instance for the entity.

 The following code sets the query root to the

-entity:CriteriaQuery<Pet> cq = cb.createQuery(Pet.class); Root<Pet> pet = cq.from(Pet.class);
+Pet entity:CriteriaQuery<Pet> cq = cb.createQuery(Pet.class); Root<Pet> pet = cq.from(Pet.class);

 The following code sets the query root to the

-instance:EntityManager em = ...; Metamodel m = em.getMetamodel(); EntityType<Pet> Pet_ = m.entity(Pet.class); Root<Pet> pet = cq.from(Pet_);
+Pet class by using an EntityType<T> instance:EntityManager em = ...; Metamodel m = em.getMetamodel(); EntityType<Pet> Pet_ = m.entity(Pet.class); Root<Pet> pet = cq.from(Pet_);

 Criteria queries may have more than one query root.
 This usually occurs when the query navigates from several entities.